Olivetto's > "Guess what you're having?"

 Some menus hinder rather than help this process.
 Instead of a path, they provide an obstacle course.
 It’s like sitting at dinner with someone who, while trying to tell you a basic story, routinely quotes obscure references in foreign languages (usually French).
 It leaves you feeling left out.

-To be sure, the restaurant is gorgeous, the staff knowledgeable, enthusiastic, if in our case a tad too eye-contact-demanding.
-The food was slightly above what you would have expected from the menu description if – and this is a big if - you could have figured it out.
+To be sure, the restaurant is gorgeous, the staff knowledgeable, enthusiastic, if in our case a tad too demanding of eye-contact.
+The food was slightly above what you would have expected from the menu description if – and this is a big if - you could have figured out what it was.

 Much like Thomas Keller and his ilk, there seems to be a new trend toward quoting items on the menu.
 “Oysters and Pearls”, where the oysters are as-described, the Pearls are actually tapioca sabayon.
 I don’t know this because I am as smart or clever as Keller, I know this because he (unlike Olivetto) tells you what it is on the menu.